Rigidity: Transmission Design Considerations

 = length of shaft between the supports ()

 If the shaft bearings are themselves mounted on a flexible frame structure, the lateral deflection of the frame produced by bearing reaction forces must also be taken into account in a similar way to the lateral deflection of the shaft.
-Structural flexibility is in series with all the other transmission elasticity.
+Structural flexibility is in series with the transmission elasticity.

 Output Transmission